smnookin/smnookin.github.io/_posts/2013-08-27-the-silent-season-of-a-hero.md

 ---

 ![](http://upload.wikimedia.org/wikipedia/commons/b/bd/DiMaggio_cropped.jpg)
 Joe Dimaggio is a baseball legend, both for his record career with the New York Yankees and his high-profile relationship with actrees Marilyn Monroe.
 A feature on the famous athlete, published in _Esquire_, explores the fleeting nature of fame.
-"And so the baseball hero must always act the part, must preserve the myth, and none does it better than DiMaggio."
+"And so the baseball hero must always act the part, must preserve the myth," Talese writes in another of his most-celebrated profiles, "and none does it better than DiMaggio."